WormBase/db-migration/_sources/user/commands.txt

    Perform the migration:

+   If any patches need to be loaded, then:

+   azanium run acedb-dump

    .. code-block:: bash

-      azanium migrate
+      azanium migrate-stage-1

-   This command will execute each step of the build:
+   This command will execute steps for stage 1 of the migration:

    1. Extract all .ace files from the ACeDB database for the current release.
    2. Compress all .ace files